 The interim certification category was introduced in June 2009 to allow quality products to market quickly.
 Collectors are exposed to outdoor conditions as required by the standard to determine general quality.
 If they pass these tests they are allowed to market for a limited time until the performance testing is completed.
-To date 25 collectors/systems have gone through quality test with a failure rate of 12%.
+The addition of additional test labs worldwide has resulted in essentially no backlog for collector testing at FSEC in 2011.
+As a result, very few manufactures of solar energy equipment requiring testing are opting for interim certification.
+The interim certification program served the purpose it was designed to serve, and will be maintained as an option for FSEC certification.